-Dieter Babiel, the head of the Main Association of the German Construction Industry, agreed: “Construction companies did indeed begin the year with a tremendous number of contracts.
+Dieter Babiel, the head of the Main Association of the German Construction Industry (Hauptverband der Deutschen Bauindustrie), agreed: “Construction companies did indeed begin the year with a tremendous number of contracts.
 But we fear that they will evaporate as the year wears on.
 It is easy to see why, too: Every fourth construction company has reported about canceled contracts and 45 percent about declining demand or a dearth of calls for bids, particularly in the municipal segment.”

-The Shanghai-based architect Zhu Xiaofeng (Scenic Architecture) went a step farther.
-He said architecture was now facing a completely new challenge: “Our past interest was to develop new rooms for groups.
+What impact will the coronavirus pandemic have on architecture in the future?
+According to Zhu Xiaofengm (Scenic Architecture Office) who is based in Shanghai, architecture is now facing a completely new challenge: “Our past interest was to develop new rooms for groups.
 But we have to change our thinking now.
 Architects have to answer one question: What type of room will have the flexibility needed for group gatherings and partitioning?”

 BAU, the world’s leading trade fair for architecture, materials and systems, will showcase the ideas and solutions that the construction industry will offer after the crisis from January 11–16, 2021, in Munich.